MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/adding-boot-entries.md

 For information about the **/create** command parameters, type **bcdedit /? /create** in a Command Prompt window.

-## Editing the boot menu <a name="editing-the-boot-menu"></a>
+## Editing the boot menu

 In Windows, new boot loader entries are not added to the boot menu automatically.
-You can place the boot loader entries in any order.

 You can use the **/displayorder** option to set the order in which the boot manager displays the boot entries on a multi-boot menu.
 The command has the following syntax:

 ```
 bcdedit /displayorder {ID} {ID} ...
 ```

+You can place the boot loader entries in any order.

-The ID is the GUID of the boot entry or a reserved identifier, such as **{current}**).
+The ID is the GUID of the boot entry or a reserved identifier, such as **{current}**.
 Separate each identifier with a space.
 Be sure to include the braces ({}).

 For example, to add the DebugEntry boot entry to the boot menu after the **{current}** entry, use the following command (remember to use `"{guid}"` in Windows PowerShell):